DigiNode-Tools/diginode-tools/README.md

 - **DigiNode Setup** - Helps you to install, upgrade, backup and restore your DigiByte and/or DigAsset Node.
 - **DigiNode Status Monitor** - Provides a live dashboard to quickly check the status of your DigiNode.

-For more information, visit: https://diginode.digibyte.help (website coming soon)
+For more information, visit: https://diginode.tools

 ### What do I need to run a DigiNode?

 DigiNode Tools should run on most Ubuntu or Debian based systems.
+A 64-bit OS is required.
+Both ARM64 and x86_64 hardware are supported.
+It has been designed with headless operation in mind.
+A device with at least 8GB RAM is recommended.
+A Raspberry Pi 4 8Gb is a good choice.
 See the Compatibility section below.

 A DigiNode is designed to operate "headless".
 This means you do not need a display, keyboard or mouse - everything is setup and managed remotely, using the terminal.